dr-jts/postgis-patterns/pgp-updel.md

   WHERE  ST_Within(ln.geom, pl.geom)
 );
 ```
-If the ST_Within check hits the first TRUE (selecting a truthy 1), the sub-query terminates for the current row (no matter if there were more than one hit).
+If the `ST_Within` check hits the first TRUE (selecting a truthy 1), the sub-query terminates for the current row (no matter if there were more than one hit).

-This is among the most efficient ways for when a table has to be traversed by row (as in an UPDATE/DELETE), or otherwise compared against a pre-selection (of e.g. ids).
+This is among the most efficient ways for when a table has to be traversed by row (as in an `UPDATE`/`DELETE`), or otherwise compared against a pre-selection (of e.g. ids).